 You know what customer service means in the UK along with that old adage that the customer is always right.
-However, in France and speaking from experience the opposite applies to many larger and medium sized businesses’.
-I have found the local shops and smaller businesses’ to be more pro-active where customers are concerned so it's a case buyer be aware because you could be on your own if things are not right.
+However, living in and owning a property in France and speaking from experience the opposite applies to many larger and medium sized businesses.
+I have found the local shops and smaller businesses to be more pro-active where customers are concerned so it's a case buyer be aware because you could be on your own if things are not right.

 Visiting a mini ideal homes exhibition in France we found on display what we were looking for, an oak gazebo in the size that we required in that it had to fit on top of a raised patio.
 To assist in the discussions a member of staff was summoned who spoke almost perfect English to ensure that both sides understood what was required and what was to be provided.
 The next step was to arrange a date for a site visit as the company would deliver and put it up on site.
 So a reasonably high deposit was paid and both parties were happy with the outcome.

 On the date of the site inspection three people arrived including the person who spoke English.
 Measurements were checked as well as the structure the gazebo was to stand on.
 When they were happy they provided a delivery date which was confirmed by e-mail.
 On the appointed date we awaited delivery and construction to happen.
 By mid afternoon nobody arrived and the gazebo had not been delivered.
 I tried to contact the company but there was no reply.
 I did have the email address of the English speaking person and so made contact.
 I eventually received an email from the person who was upset that the gazebo had not arrived but offered no explanation as to why.
 They would enquire and be in touch.